-- One written field report (weighted ca 35 %) and one essay about a selected research topic (weighted ca 15 %) counts for ca 50%.
+- One written field report (weighted ca 35 %) and one essay about a selected research topic (weighted ca 15 %) count for ca 50%.

-- If there are more than 10 students for examination, we may arrange a written examination.
+If there are more than 10 students admitted for the course, the final examination may be held as a written 3-hour examination.